Emergency Medical Technician - Paramedic

 The following must be completed prior to beginning the program:

-- Current CPR card
+- Current American Heart Association BLS CPR card.

 The Emergency Medical Technician – Paramedic program is accredited by CAAHEP – the Commission on Accreditation of Allied Health Education Programs with oversight from CoAEMSP – the Committee on Accreditation of Educational Programs for the Emergency Medical Services Profession.